Here's everything we've heard so far about the Apple Watch Series 7, mixed with our wishlist.

 Apple typically holds its iPhone launch event in September of every year and the next iteration of the Watch is normally announced at the same time.

 At the moment, it is not yet known if Apple will return to tradition for 2021.
 If it does, we'd pencil in 7 September 2021, but we'd put that in very light pencil for now.
-We'd expect rumours to appear in the next few months of various leakers claiming to know, but the official information won't appear until August 2021 at the earliest.
+We'd expect rumours to appear in the next few months of various leakers claiming to know, but the official information won't appear until the end of August 2021 at the earliest.

 In terms of price, the Apple Watch Series 6 starts at $399/£379.
 We'd expect the same ballpark for the Series 7.